BIDS/datarray/README.rst

 In no particular order:

-* `xray <http://xarray.pydata.org/en/stable>`_ - very close in spirit to this package, xray implements named ND array axes and tick labels.
-It integrates with (and depends on) Pandas;
+* `xarray <http://xarray.pydata.org/en/stable>`_ - very close in spirit to
+  this package, xarray implements named ND array axes and tick labels.
+It integrates with (and depends on) Pandas.
+If you are doing production work, and don't mind the pandas dependency, please use xarray rather than this package.
+Xarray used to be called "xray".

 * `pandas <http://pandas.pydata.org>`_ is based around a number of DataFrame-esque datatypes.